alirza143/vue-js/README.md

-# This Lession about attribute binding/make id dynamic
+# This Lession about html dynamic classes
-usign directive v-bind:<html_attribute>

 # tool use

 Vs-code